kanenas/books/README.md

 1. [ ] Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen >> https://www.amazon.com/Born-Run-Hidden-Superathletes-Greatest/dp/0307279189/
 1. [ ] Principles: Life and Work >> https://www.amazon.com/Principles-Life-Work-Ray-Dalio/dp/1501124021/
 1. [ ] The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win >> https://www.amazon.com/Biggest-Bluff-Learned-Attention-Master/dp/052552262X
+1. [ ] Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra) >> https://www.amazon.co.uk/dp/039916524X